 Aside from the obvious risk – that eating a diet with a high-fat content will make your cat gain weight and could lead to obesity and related health problems — eating fat can also irritate the guts and other organs like the pancreas.

 Eating meat with a large amount of fat has been suggested as a possible cause of pancreatitis, so it is always best to use lean beef or cut off any visible fat before offering the beef.

 Although your cat may enjoy it, your furry friend cannot survive on beef alone.
 Remember that anything extra that you feed your pet should come out of their daily allowance of calories, otherwise they will gain weight.

-Not all cats will enjoy eating beef, and as with any new food, some cats may develop vomiting and diarrhea after eating it.
-Therefore, it is sensible to start by offering a small amount of beef, to see if your cat enjoys it and make sure there are no ill effects.
+Not all cats will enjoy eating beef.
+As with any new food, some cats may even develop vomiting and diarrhea after eating it.
+Therefore, it is sensible to start by offering a small amount of beef.
+See if your cat enjoys it and make sure there are no ill effects.
 If your cat enjoys it and doesn’t develop any vomiting or diarrhea, then you can continue to offer beef.

-If your feline friend does develop symptoms of gut sensitivity after eating beef, put them on a bland diet and avoid offering beef in the future.
+If your feline friend does develop symptoms of gut sensitivity after eating beef, you can put them on a bland diet and should avoid offering beef in the future.
 If the symptoms are severe or do not improve following a couple of days of bland food, speak to your veterinarian.

 So, can cats eat beef?

 Cats can eat beef occasionally as part of a healthy diet as long as it is free of bones or fat.
 A reasonable suggestion would be to feed the beef no more frequently than once or twice a week.
 Then you can be sure that they are getting everything they need from their normal, complete, cat food, but still enjoying a little variety.